TomerTzipori/HT_Paper/README.md

 Run Guide:

- - In order to run the project, from the HTproject directory, press right click, then select 'open in terminal'
+ - In order to run the project, from the <git project name> directory, press right click, then select 'open in terminal'
  - then type the command 'python3 HT_detection'. the terminal will display which command line parameters the program require.
  - after inserting suitable params, the script will use HAL to analyze a set netlist via our FANCI implementation.